c-sanders/Gtk4-Example-1/Git_basics.md

 ```
 Two points need to be made about this command.

-1) It will present you with a series of interactive questions which you
+1) It will present you with a series of interactive questions for which you
 will need to use the keys on your keyboard to answer.
 As a consequence, the
 terminal which you use to invoke this command will need to be able to
 provide a decent level of functionality.